slafs/buster_rds_ssl_issue/README.md

 # Issue with secure connection to RDS from python:2-buster image

+Note: the README talks about Python 2, but the `check.sh` now uses Python 3.5 images.

 This repo is showing an issue that appeared after upgrading official `python:2` Docker image to use a newer Debian (codename `buster`) base image.